ducodrupsteen/cloud-services/ccp/06-storage-and-databases.md

 ## Amazon Redshift
 `Redshift` is a data warehouse that you can use to analyze `big data`.
 Most databases tent to work great at certain capacities.
 The problem with historical data, that answers questions like "Show me how something improved overtime", is that the data collection never stops.
 The data can become overwhelming for even the beefiest relational databases.
 Not only volume, but the variety of data can be a problem.
 If you want to query projects against multiple databases, to analyze some store data for example, that sounds really nice, but it is not handled very well with traditional relational databases.
 This is where data warehouses come in.
 They are designed to query historical data like "How many orders did we get in the last hour in all of our stores".
 Data warehouses are designed to handle these queries against massive datasets, or otherwise know as `big data`. `Redshift` helps you to collect data from multiple resources and understand the relationships and trends in your data.

+## AWS Database Migration Service
+`AWS Database Migration Service` helps you to migrate your databases and other types of data stores.
+You migrate from a source to a target database, and during this time, your source database will stay fully operational, and it does not matter if engines are the same.
+For example, you have an on premises MySQL database and you want to migrate it to `RDS`, you could opt to use `DMS` to migrate your database to an `Aurora` database.

+`DMS` also makes it easier to enable development against a production database, combine several database into one and sending ongoing data copies to targets instead of doing one-time migrations.